Letter from the editor for the fourth issue of Volume 10, 2023.

 RAND Health Quarterly is an online journal that showcases the breadth and depth of RAND's health-related research.
 Our work spans a wide range of topics each year, including health policy and health economics; health care delivery, quality, and patient safety; clinical care; global health; mental health; health promotion and disease prevention; public health and emergency preparedness; military health; research methods; and science policy.

-RAND Health Quarterly also facilitates access to our work for scholars using online search tools to identify top-quality research relevant to their question or interest.
+RAND Health Quarterly also facilitates access to our work for scholars using PubMed to identify top-quality research relevant to their question or interest.

 RAND Health Quarterly is produced by the RAND Corporation.
 ISSN 2162-8254.